aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 * Ships use fuel and ammunition for locomotion and attacking respectively.
 The player will be given a warning at various consumption levels and will have to return to their team's base in order to restock.
 Players will need to be mindful not to get stuck out in the middle of space without fuel, as only the destruction of their ship will allow them to rejoin the game.

-# The Game World
+# Game World

 ![alt text](Images/Documentation/Design.Campaign.001/map.concept.003.png "'Map Concept Art 003' by 'aaduggan' copyright 2018")

-The player is set in the near future of space exploration where resource accusation is little different than in the "Wild West" of the American 19th century.
-Set in the remains of an asteroid that was striped and broken by a larger mining operation, the player is teamed with others to fight over the last of the remaining resources.
+The player is set in the near future of space exploration where resource acquisition is little different than in the "Wild West" of the American 19th century.
+As an employee of a minor mining operation, the player is teamed with others to fight over the reminisce of an asteroid that was striped and broken by a larger mining operation.

-### Multiple Ship Types
+## Multiple Ship Types

 The game will offer three ships types for a player to choose from: